-Rather than returning his desk, Jim followed Pam back to her desk and poured some jellybeans into his hands.
-He had never realized how deep his love for jellybeans ran until he met the receptionist.
+Rather than returning his desk, Jim followed Pam back to her desk and poured some jelly beans into his hands.
+He had never realized how deep his affection for jellybeans ran until he met the receptionist.

-"Well Jim, I think that this will most definitely be the strangest trip of my life, but the real highlight of the trip will be when you and I convince Dwight to wear a speedo because they are a sign of masculinity.
-Only real men wear speedos," she replied with a staight face.
+"Well Jim, I think that this will most definitely be the strangest trip of my life, but the real highlight of the trip will be when you and I convince Dwight to wear a speedo.
+You see, in many cultures, they are a sign of masculinity.
+Only real men wear speedos.”

 "Beesly, I can't decide if you're a genius or just a pervert," Jim smirked.
 "But I think we may just be able to arrange that.
-I've heard that bright pink speedos are paticularly inticing to women because it reminds them of their time in the womb," he added as Pam dissolved into a fit of laughter.
+I've heard that bright pink speedos are particularly enticing to women because it reminds them of their time in the womb," he added as Pam dissolved into a fit of laughter.

-"That may be more of Dwight than I ever wanted to see, but I think the looks on everyone's face will be worth it," she giggled.
+"That may be more of Dwight than I ever wanted to see, but I think the looks on everyone's faces will be worth it," she giggled.

 Michael spotted Jim and Pam laughing, and jogged over to reception to join them, joining their laughter with them even though he had no idea what was so funny.

-"You don't even know what we're laughing at," Jim pointed out, turning to face Michael as he leaned against the recpetion desk.
+"You don't even know what we're laughing at," Jim pointed out, turning to face Michael as he leaned against the reception desk.

 "You were laughing with happiness because of the trip!"
 Michael enthused, still laughing despite the fact that Jim and Pam had stopped.